matheuskid/matheuskid/README.md

 ## About Me 👇
 I'm a computer technician doing my bachelor's degree in Information Systems.<br>
-I'm 20-years old, and I'm actualy just focusing on my bachelor, but trying to do some other things whenever I have time, like:<br>
+I'm 20-years old, and I'm actualy just focusing on my bachelor, while trying to do some other things whenever I have time.<br>

-  - Learn C#;
-  - Improving my English skills.

-I always had an interest in speaking English, as the language that I heard in games, movies, music and other types of media.<br>
-Today, I'm into improving my pronunciation, while trying to form thoughts and phrases about everyday things, also trying to speak them out loud.<br>
-Furthermore, I'll focus on English for Business, to widen my skills as a professional.

 ## Languages and tools 📜 🧰